-Want to get on Hugh Jackman's good side?
-Appreciate that while the 45-year-old Australian's role as a desperate father who brutalizes his missing daughter’s alleged kidnapper (Paul Dano) in "Prisoners" is getting plenty of critical acclaim, it's not that much of a departure from his popular superhero, Wolverine.
+Want to get on Hugh Jackman’s good side?
+Appreciate that while the 45-year-old Australian's role as a desperate father who brutalizes his missing daughter’s alleged kidnapper (Paul Dano) in "Prisoners" is getting a lot of awards buzz, it's not that much of a departure from his popular superhero, Wolverine.

 "A lot of people said I didn’t play a character like Keller Dover before but I think I did a similar role," Jackman, who described himself as even-tempered, even boring on the phone, explained to Yahoo Movies when we mentioned that we thought his portrayal of Wolverine was also intensely dramatic.
 "Director James Mangold was so on me every day with 'The Wolverine.'
 It was so interior.
 It’s easier to be flashier or quick, but Wolverine is masking a lot of hidden pain.
 Thanks for noticing.
 A lot of people don’t.
 A lot of characters I play are very different from me."

 And sometimes those characters sing.
 Jackman admits to still regretting turning down "Chicago" and spills the beans on a new musical he's been offered -- a screen adaptation of the Tony award-winning "The Drowsy Chaperone" -- in our exclusive interview.

 Yahoo Movies: Who is Keller in "Prisoners" – and how close is he to you personally?